tsujan/Kvantum/Kvantum/README.md

 [TheMainOne](https://github.com/TheEvilSkeleton) kindly improved the current file (README) as well as [INSTALL](INSTALL.md).

-My sincerest thanks go to all users whose bug reports, feature requests and suggestions have been crucial for improving Kvantum.=
+My sincerest thanks go to all users whose bug reports, feature requests and suggestions have been crucial for improving Kvantum.

 ## Some Screenshots: